lucee/lucee-docs/README.md

 * [Import any new tags or functions](http://127.0.0.1:4040/build_docs/import/)
 * [View static html docs](http://127.0.0.1:4040/static/) (you need to have built the html documentation first)

+## Working with the bundled js and css files

+The build process for the js and css bundles are found under /builders/html/assets and uses sass and [grunt](https://gruntjs.com/).

+Just run npm install, then run grunt.

+After you have made everything more beautiful via css, or added some funky new interactivty via javascript, to publish a new build of the bundles, you'll need to update `variables.assetBundleVersion` in both Application.cfc and Gruntfile.js, as the docs are statically deployed via cloudfront and versioning of these files is required to break caching.

 ## Contributing

 There is a lot of work to do and we appreciate contribution in all forms.
 The issues list can be found and expanded upon here: [https://luceeserver.atlassian.net/projects/LD](https://luceeserver.atlassian.net/projects/LD)